The Software Development Life Cycle - Introduction

 The Software Development Life Cycle involves five (5) distinct phases i.e. planning, design, development, testing, and maintenance which are used in different orders, ways, and purposes called a SDLC methodology.
 Examples of popular SDLC methodology are the agile, iterative, and sequential methodologies.

-This is why the planning phase is important, to use actual research, and data to make a decision for or against developing a software, deriving clear data (reasons, features) behind a software project’s expected success.
+This is why the planning phase is important, to make appropriate plans and guiding documents for the project and to use actual research, and data to make a decision for or against developing a software, deriving clear data (reasons, features) behind a software project’s expected success.

 This high level research, data, etc, is now translated into what is called a software design document in the design phase.
 The software design document contains precise information that makes it possible to deliver the intended software as described in the planning phase.